cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 <img class="blog-image" src="/assets/images/Survivor_41/old.jpg" alt="age" />

 It's refreshing to see a large amount of older players casted on this season.
 There are five players older than 40.
 And out of the five I think Tiffany Seely and Brad Reese have the best chance to win.
 Old players historically don't do well on Survivor.
 It's an immediate stigma that is nearly impossible to conquer.
-Early on people want any reason to vote someone out and age seems to be a good default.
+In the early stages people want any reason to vote someone out and age seems to be a good default.

 I have a really good feeling about Tiffany though.
 Her personality isn't overbearing, she's not threatening, and she's been getting really positive pre-game press.
 I get the impression the shows already hinting she will go far.
 And looking at her starting tribe, I don't see her being in any danger pre-merge.
 If Tiffany locks in a strong alliance I could see her riding it all the way to the end.

 Brad Reese is the other old timer that stands out.
 He's a humble cattle rancher from Wyoming and seems like he'll be an absolute work horse.
 He comes off as really well spoken, he's open minded and I think he'll do a good job of shaking off the old guy stigma.
 But Brad doesn't seem to have a strategic bone in his body.
 I can see Brad making it far, but I'm not sure if he will have any sort of resume at the end.

-## Honorable Mentions

-Sara Wilson and JD Robinson both seem like savvy youngsters but I don't see them pulling out a win.
-Erika Casupanan also seems to have all the tools that a winner would need but I think she'll get strong armed by more boisterous players.

 ## Other Favourites